Instant Pot Shrimp Boil

 • Place potatoes, sausage, and shrimp into a 6-qt Instant Pot.

-• Add seasoning: onion powder, garlic powder, cajun seasoning, garlic cloves, hot sauce, and bay leaves.
+• Add the following seasonings: onion powder, garlic powder, Cajun seasoning, garlic cloves, hot sauce, and bay leaves.

 • Add beer and water and top with the corn.

-• Close and lock the lid on the Instant Pot, and make sure the valve points to Sealed.
+• Close and lock the lid on the Instant Pot, and ensure the valve is set to Sealed.

-• Select manual setting and adjust the pressure to high, set time for 2 minutes.
+• Select the manual setting and adjust the pressure to high.
+Set the time for 2 minutes.

-• When the Instant Pot beeps and the cooking has finished, do a quick-release according to the manufacturer’s directions.
+• When the Instant Pot beeps and the cooking is finished, perform a quick release according to the manufacturer’s directions.

 Butter Mixture:

 • Add butter to a medium bowl and microwave until melted.
-Stir in garlic powder and cajun seasoning until fully combined.
+Stir in the garlic powder and Cajun seasoning until well combined.

 Serve: